null

 * Height measurement includes N‑male connector posts.

-The weBoost Office 200 is 3.2 times the size (in volume) and 3 times the weight of the weBoost Office 100.
-With the increased size and weight comes increased performance, but you will need a larger area on your wall to mount it.
+The weBoost Office 200 and Office 300 are 3.2 times the size (in volume) and 3 times the weight of the weBoost Office 100.
+With their increased size and weight comes increased performance, but you will need a larger area on your wall to mount them.

 Display & controls